 These metrics are derived from the information stored in a dialogue fingerprint.
-Volume is based on the combination of Role and Length features, Direction is based on the combination of Role and Type, and Information is based on the combination of Role and Repetitions.
+Volume is based on the combination of Role and Length features, Direction is based on the combination of Role and Type, both Information and Repetition metrics are based on the combination of Role and Repetitions.
 To compare the metrics between dialogues of different lengths we normalise the scores by the number of utterances, i.e., the number of rows in the dialogue fingerprint n_i .